eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">Reg_10<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-A Member State SHALL ensure that an Access Certificate Authority notified according to [[Topic 31](./annex-2.02-high-level-requirements-by-topic.md#a2320-topic-31-notification-and-publication-of-pid-provider-wallet-provider-attestation-provider-access-certificate-authority-and-provider-of-registration-certificates)] issues an access certificate to all PID Providers, QEAA Providers, PuB-EAA Providers, and non-qualified EAA Providers registered in one of the Member State's registries.
+A Member State SHALL ensure that an Access Certificate Authority notified according to [Topic 31][topic-31]] issues one or more access certificates to all PID Providers, QEAA Providers, PuB-EAA Providers, non-qualified EAA Providers and Relying Parties registered in one of the Member State's registries.

+*Note: To be able to authenticate towards Wallet Units, each Relying Party Instance of a Relying Party and each service supply point of a PID Provider or Attestation Provider needs a separate access certificate, where the private key corresponding to the public key in the certificate is managed in the hardware and software of the Relying Party Instance or service supply point.*

 </div>
 </div>